wso2/apk/README.md

-# WSO2 APK - API Platform for Kubernetes
+# WSO2 Kubernetes Gateway

 <a href="https://wso2.com/">  <img src="https://raw.githubusercontent.com/wso2/apk/main/logo/wso2-logo.png" alt="WSO2 logo" title="WSO2" height="100" width="180" /></a>

 ---
-Introducing APK, the API Platform for Kubernetes, a cutting-edge API management solution designed to leverage the power of Kubernetes for seamless and scalable deployments.
-APK harnesses Kubernetes' native features, enabling automatic scaling based on load and configurable parameters, utilizing rich Kubernetes metrics.
+Introducing WSO2 Kubernetes Gateway, a cutting-edge API management solution designed to leverage the power of Kubernetes for seamless and scalable deployments.
+Kubernetes Gateway harnesses Kubernetes' native features, enabling automatic scaling based on load and configurable parameters, utilizing rich Kubernetes metrics.

-At the core of APK's robust gateway solution is the meticulously selected Envoy technology, known for exceptional performance, lightweight nature, and perfect compatibility within the APK ecosystem.
-APK extends beyond traditional gateways with purpose-built extensions addressing specific API management use cases.
+At the core of Kubernetes Gateway's robust gateway solution is the meticulously selected Envoy technology, known for exceptional performance, lightweight nature, and perfect compatibility within the Kubernetes Gateway ecosystem.
+Kubernetes Gateway extends beyond traditional gateways with purpose-built extensions addressing specific API management use cases.
 Some of these extensions have been contributed back to the Envoy community, reflecting our commitment to collaborative innovation.

-WSO2 APK adheres to the Kubernetes Gateway API specification, an open-source project managed by the SIG-NETWORK community.
+WSO2 Kubernetes Gateway adheres to the Kubernetes Gateway API specification, an open-source project managed by the SIG-NETWORK community.
 This specification introduces vital resources such as GatewayClass, Gateway, HTTPRoute, TCPRoute, and Service, augmenting service networking capabilities in Kubernetes.
-By adhering to this specification, WSO2 APK seamlessly integrates with Kubernetes service networking, leveraging expressive and extensible interfaces to enhance API management functionality within Kubernetes deployments.
+By adhering to this specification, WSO2 Kubernetes Gateway seamlessly integrates with Kubernetes service networking, leveraging expressive and extensible interfaces to enhance API management functionality within Kubernetes deployments.

-Some characteristics of APK
+Some characteristics of Kubernetes Gateway
-- APK's microservices architecture offers advantages such as easy scalability and seamless upgrades, harnessing the benefits of the architecture for agility and flexibility.
+- Kubernetes Gateway's microservices architecture offers advantages such as easy scalability and seamless upgrades, harnessing the benefits of the architecture for agility and flexibility.
-- The separation of the control plane and data plane in APK allows users to integrate any control plane of their choice, providing maximum flexibility and customization.
+- The separation of the control plane and data plane in Kubernetes Gateway allows users to integrate any control plane of their choice, providing maximum flexibility and customization.
-- APK is an evolving open-source solution that delivers advanced API management capabilities and is designed for cloud-native architectures, seamlessly integrating with Kubernetes.
+- Kubernetes Gateway is an evolving open-source solution that delivers advanced API management capabilities and is designed for cloud-native architectures, seamlessly integrating with Kubernetes.
-- With seamless CI/CD integration, APK supports a streamlined GitOps approach for efficient deployment and management of APIs.
+- With seamless CI/CD integration, Kubernetes Gateway supports a streamlined GitOps approach for efficient deployment and management of APIs.
-- APK aims to provide API marketplace capabilities, enabling sharing, discovery, and reusability of APIs while focusing on efficient governance and administration.
+- Kubernetes Gateway aims to provide API marketplace capabilities, enabling sharing, discovery, and reusability of APIs while focusing on efficient governance and administration.
-- With its Kubernetes-native approach, exceptional characteristics, microservices architecture, and commitment to collaboration and innovation, APK sets a new standard for API management.
+- With its Kubernetes-native approach, exceptional characteristics, microservices architecture, and commitment to collaboration and innovation, Kubernetes Gateway sets a new standard for API management.

-For more information about APK release planning and project management information, visit [APK Project Dashboard](https://github.com/orgs/wso2/projects/80/)
+For more information about Kubernetes Gateway release planning and project management information, visit [APK Project Dashboard](https://github.com/orgs/wso2/projects/80/)

 For in-depth information about WSO2 API Management Platform, visit [WSO2 API Management](https://wso2.com/api-manager/)